michaellavelle2025/psychopathic-strategies/README.md

 ### * Publicises effective techniques of achieving destruction or targeting, disguised as ways to repair what is being destroyed or to protect those being targeted

+As a first step in identifying the targets of pyschopaths so that they can be helped, we could seek to identify individuals or groups that have been:

+* 1) Silenced
+* 2) Impersonated
+* 3) Usurped